Stealing one

-Woodstown comes up with late steal and layup, last-second free throws to complete comeback against Pennsville; Schalick, Salem both fall in the opening round
+Woodstown girls come up with late steal and layup, last-second free throws to complete comeback against Pennsville; Schalick, Salem both fall in the South Jersey Group I opening round

 SJ GROUP I GIRLS TOURNAMENT